Materiality

 • In addition to "ZEB" and "ZEH(-M)", includes Nearly ZEB, ZEB Ready, ZEB Oriented, Nearly ZEH(-M), ZEH(-M) Ready, and ZEH(-M) Oriented.

 • Applies to new buildings for which design work began in January 2023 or later.
+Excludes certain properties such as joint venture properties or properties with special uses.

 • Applies to new buildings for which design work began in June 2021 or later.
+Excludes certain properties such as joint venture properties or properties with special uses.

 • Applies to new buildings for which design work began in January 2023 or later.
+Excludes certain properties such as joint venture properties or properties with special uses.

 • Applies to the main long-term buildings and commercial facilities for which we have substantial energy management rights and for which we have submitted plans for the reuse and reduction of waste materials.